 If we have one complaint about our studio room, it’s that the bed was too comfortable.
 This extreme comfort made it difficult for us to get up and out.
 Despite this issue, the bedroom area worked well for us.
 We especially appreciated the ample storage area for all of our gear and the TV system with several English language channels including American CNN and HBO.

 Fully Equipped Kitchen

-One benefit of staying at a new hotel is that everything inside the hotel is similarly new.
-Although we opted for dining out over cooking, we made good use of the room’s washing machine and dryer.
+One benefit of staying at a new hotel is that everything inside the hotel is fresh.
+Although we opted for dining out instead of cooking, we made good use of the room’s washing machine and dryer.
 We almost walked around the corner to one of the many convenient convenience stores to buy detergent, but the attentive staff provided us with detergent within moments of our asking.

-Featuring over a dozen small plates that incorporate Asian flavors and Western touches, CHOW encourages patrons to order several sharable items to start a meal.
+Featuring more than a dozen small plates incorporating Asian flavors and Western touches, CHOW encourages patrons to order several sharable items to start a meal.
 We were initially surprised to see Potstickers on the Bangkok menu, but we were more than satisfied once we tasted this San Francisco favorite.
 We also enjoyed other small plates including the Pastrami Egg Roll and the Beef & Kimchi Quesadilla.

-Tasting Tip: We recommend dipping the pastrami Egg Roll into the spicy deep mayo served with the Beef & Kimchi Quesadilla.
-The resulting taste is very reminiscent to that of a Reuben sandwich, one of our deli favorites.
+Dip the pastrami Egg Roll into the spicy deep mayo served with the Beef & Kimchi Quesadilla.
+The resulting taste is very reminiscent of a Reuben sandwich, one of our deli favorites in New York City.